Michael Kors parent expects sales growth as luxury demand rebounds

 Capri reported revenue of $4.06 billion for fiscal 2021, compared with the $5.55 billion before the pandemic.

-Bigger rivals LVMH (LVMH.PA), Hermes (HRMS.PA) and Gucci-owner Kering (PRTP.PA) were able to report sales above their pre-pandemic levels, largely helped by their online businesses, while smaller labels like Ferragamo and Tod's still have to catch up.
+Bigger rivals LVMH, Hermes and Gucci-owner Kering were able to report sales above their pre-pandemic levels, largely helped by their online businesses, while smaller labels like Ferragamo and Tod’s still have to catch up.

 Most luxury labels, traditionally reluctant to sell online fearing the proliferation of counterfeit goods, have invested heavily to shift to selling online.